 Climbing to the top of the towers

 Visitors can climb to the top of the church’s right tower, where there is an impressive observation deck with beautiful views over Budapest.
-The tower is open from 10 am – 4:30 pm (from October to June) and from 10 am to 6:30 pm (from July to September).

-Monday – Friday: 9 am – 5 pm.
+Monday: 9 am – 4:30 pm.

-Saturday: 9 am – 1 pm.
+Tuesday to Saturday: 9 am – 5:45 pm.

-Sunday: 1 pm – 5 pm.
+Sunday: 1 pm – 5:45 pm.

 Every day from 9 am to 7 pm.

 Basilica: 2,000 Ft (US$ 5.70) (reduced admission: 1,500 Ft (US$ 4.30))

 Panoramic terrace and treasury: 3,200 Ft (US$ 9.20) (reduced admission: 2,700 Ft (US$ 7.70))